Being On The Other Side Of The Interview Table

 4. You will not get anywhere if you have poor marks

 This is the most common and untrue statement that I have seen parents and teachers use to motivate their kids.
 I can assure you that marks don’t matter.
-Just last week, I asked a candidate what her favourite subject was in college.
+Just last week, I asked a candidate what her favorite subject was in college.
 She said accounts, so I said, “tell me about any concept you learnt in accounts?” and she couldn’t answer.

 I kept pressing her, “tell me absolutely anything that you learnt in any subject.”